BruceFenton/letter-crypto/Draft.md

 We the undersigned are writing to you to express concern over what we believe to be the illegal business practices of a business known as OneCoin.

-Collectively we are a group of leading developers, business people, adopters, investors and others active in the field of blockchain technology and crytocurrency.
+Collectively we are a group of leading technical developers, business people, adopters, investors and others active in the field of blockchain technology and cryptocurrency.

 We believe that the existence of fraud, theft and scams by those purporting to be in our industry is not only harmful to the public but also to this technology.
-In short, we believe OneCoin is engaging in classic fraudulent behavior but placing it in the wrapper of this legitimate and legal technology.
+In short, we believe OneCoin is engaging in classic fraudulent behavior but placing it in the wrapper of this legitimate and legal technology while never actually using the technology.

-OneCoin purports to be a crypto currency, but after investigation by several active technologies, economic experts and executives from the crypto currency industry we believe the venture to be a fraudulent effort to rob investors based on dishonest marketing.
+OneCoin purports to be a crypto currency, but after investigation by several active technologists, economic experts and executives from the crypto currency industry, we believe the venture to be a fraudulent effort to rob investors based on dishonest marketing and fraudulent tactics.

 Specific concerns with OneCoin include the following: